 The first part begins by tying sexual decision-making to worldview beliefs, urging students toward a Christian worldview so that they will understand both the concept of sex being a gift from God and God’s views about sex.

-The second part discusses sexual differences, puberty and maturation, the sex act (explicitly), conception, pregnancy, and birth.
+The second part discusses sexual differences, puberty and maturation, intercourse (explicitly), conception, pregnancy, and birth.

-The third part gets into tough issues.
+The third part gets into issues where a biblical viewpoint conflicts with that of popular culture.
 It discusses the sexual revolution in a negative way.
 It spends two chapters on “Saving Sex for Marriage,” dealing with it first from a practical perspective, then from a biblical.
 Next, the book deals with dating and romance before marriage, including the question, “How far should I go?”

 The next four chapters address masturbation, pornography, homosexuality, and gender identity.
 These chapters are followed by a catch-all chapter that touches on issues such as the bad example of parents, public school sex education that rejects Christian values, broken families, and sexual abuse within families.
 While one could wish that teenagers would not need to know so much—and maybe your teen doesn’t need to know all of it yet—the authors don’t just expose them to dismal information and leave it there.
 Instead, they try to steer teens toward positive, God-honoring choices.